okovalov/rock-paper-scissors-game/README.md

 2. Application available in your browser on localhost:3000

 ### More things
-1. To execute tests run a command "npm run test" (optional)
+1. To execute tests run a command "npm test" (optional)
-2. To execute tests in a watch mode run "npm run test -- --watchAll" (optional)
+2. To execute tests in a watch mode run "npm test -- --watchAll" (optional)